gabriellecannella/Cat-Sitter-Scheduler/README.md

 Before you begin, ensure you have met the following requirements:

+Please make sure to have the **latest** versions of Node.js and npm installed

 - You have **Node.js** and **npm** installed on your machine.
 - You have a code editor like **Visual Studio Code** installed.